eshaanrev/VividSense/README.md

 Welcome to the **VividSense** repository!
 This repository contains code for the **VivdSense** organization website, as well as code from prior generations of VividSense products (e.g. The Surrounding Scanner).

 ## Project Overview
 The Surrounding Scanner is a cost-effective solution for enhancing mobility and independence of the visually impaired.
-Using ultrasonic technology, the glasses detect nearby obstacles and alert the wearer via audio feedback, helping them navigate their environment safely and confidently.
+Using ultrasonic technology, the glasses detect nearby obstacles or objects and alert the wearer via audio feedback, helping them navigate their environment safely and confidently.

 ### Why VividSense?
 - **Affordability:** At ~$35 starting price per unit with a 48% profit margin, VividSense is an accessible solution for those in need.